nix-tkobayashi/xbookmarks-to-markdown/README.md

 2. If you downloaded a ZIP, extract it.
 3. Open your browser's extension management page (e.g., `chrome://extensions`).
 4. Enable "Developer mode".
-5. Click "Load unpacked" and select the `dist` directory from this project.
+5. Click "Load unpacked" and select the `artifacts` directory from this project.

 # Privacy Policy